Puberty blocker: Bans in the United Kingdom

 The United Kingdom has seen a rise of misinformation related to transgender health care being advanced by anti-transgender groups as part of a wider anti-transgender movement in the United Kingdom.
 The Lemkin Institute for Genocide Prevention issued a red-flag alerts for the UK in April 2025 due to the regression of rights of transgender individuals, including a ban on puberty blockers.

 In December 2024, the Northern Ireland Executive announced a permanent ban on puberty blockers for under-18s, with the Executive's Deputy First Minister, Emma Little-Pengelly, saying it was "the right approach, informed by medical and scientific advice.
 The protection and safety of our young people must be paramount."
 The following day, the Health Secretary, Wes Streeting, announced in the House of Commons that the previously enacted ban on puberty blockers in England would be made indefinite and would be reviewed in 2027.

+In June 2026, in the midst of a pressure campaign by some politicians calling for the proposed clinical trial into puberty blockers to be scrapped, Cass said in an interview with BBC that she believes that since her review was published, the risks about puberty blockers had been "exaggerated" and that "we genuinely don't know if there are harms" and that a clinical trial was "essential" to figure out "whether these drugs are helpful or not".

 United States

 Since 1993 the US Food and Drug Administration (FDA) has supported the use of puberty blockers to treat precocious puberty.
 Currently under FDA regulation the use of puberty blockers is considered on-label for the treatment of central precocious puberty.

 For years, the FDA, Endocrine Society, American Academy of Pediatrics (AAP) and many other pediatric associations have supported the use of Gonadotropin-releasing hormone analogs (GnRHas) in central precocious puberty (CPP).
 Access to treatment depends on the classification of precocious puberty as well as other guidelines implemented by the Endocrine Society.
 To determine if a patient is experiencing precocious puberty and should receive treatment, a physical exam, blood test, and x-rays are required.

-In 2009, the Lawson Wilkins Pediatric Endocrine Society and European Society for Pediatric Endocrinology published a consensus statement highlighting the effectiveness of Gonadotropin-releasing hormone analogs(GnRHas) in early onset central precocious puberty.
+In 2009, the Lawson Wilkins Pediatric Endocrine Society and European Society for Pediatric Endocrinology published a consensus statement highlighting the effectiveness of Gonadotropin-releasing hormone analogs (GnRHas) in early onset central precocious puberty.
 They confirmed that the use of Gonadotropin-releasing hormone analogs (GnRHas) has had a positive effect on increasing adult height.
 However these Endocrine Societies believe additional research should be conducted before routinely suggesting GnRHAs for other conditions.
 There is still some uncertainty surrounding the effectiveness of GnRHas when utilized for other conditions.

 Currently under FDA regulation, the use of puberty blockers in pediatrics with gender dysphoria is considered off-label.

 The use of puberty blockers in youth experiencing gender dysphoria has been supported by the following organizations: